IBM/aspera-cli/docs/README.md

 - [**dot-path notation**](#dot-path-notation)
 - **Cumulative Hashes**

-  When an option of type `Hash` is set, the value is deep-merged to an existing or default value.
+  When an option of type `Hash` is set, the value is deep-merged with any existing value.
-  Setting to `@none:` is equivalent to setting to `@json:{}`, that is, an empty `Hash`.
-  This can be used to start from an empty value, and not use the existing default value.
+  Setting to `@json:{}` starts from an empty hash (the existing value is discarded for that merge step).
+  Setting to `@none:` explicitly disables the option: it is set to `nil` and any preset or default value is prevented from restoring it.
+  This is useful, for example, to disable a vault or any Hash option that is configured in a default preset.

 Example: